Emigration is bureaucratic and confusing. Visa and immigration scams are ready to take advantage of you.

 Employment Visa Scams

-Many countries, the United States and the UK among them, offer special work visas for qualified applicants.
+Many countries, the United States among them, offer special work visas for qualified applicants.
 In the U.S, this requires an H-1B visa.
-In the UK it requires a Tier 2 visa.
 These visas, however, are granted upon endorsement from an employer seeking a hard-to-find highly skilled employee.
 Knowing that, scammers often pose as an employer or a recruiting agency.
 Either way, they’ll tell you that you’ll get a great job plus legal residency if, of course, you just pay them a processing or application fee.
 The amount of their fee, however, can reach thousands of dollars.
 But in truth, there is no job.
 Nor is there a visa.
 Worse yet, falling for this trick can potentially result in being blacklisted from getting a real visa for years.

 Investor Visa Fraud

 Numerous countries operate immigrant investor programs.
 These are designed to stimulate their economies by allowing foreigners to legally immigrate in exchange for a large investment.
 In the U.S. this requires an EB-5 visa, and typically an investment of between $500,000 and $1 million in a project that will employ at least 10 Americans.

 A notorious case involved the August 2019 arrest of a California businessman.
 Thomas Henderson and several co-conspirators allegedly defrauded numerous foreigners out of more than $100 million.
 Henderson apparently convinced his victims to invest their money with him in exchange for EB-5 visas.
 But no jobs were created.
 Henderson is accused of pocketing the money instead.
 The victims lost hundreds of thousands of dollars each.
 And they face deportation.
 Many similar cases have been reported over the years.

 If you think you’ve been the victim of a visa or immigration scam, contact the fund recovery experts at MyChargeBack.